| | | |

 The other day, I was chatting with my friend Autumn Leopold, who blogs at Smart~Happy~Organized.
-She had read the post I published last month on creative ways to decorate with wallpaper and was excited to learn about peel and stick wallpaper.
+She had read the post I wrote last month on creative ways to decorate with wallpaper and was excited to learn about peel and stick wallpaper.
 You see, she’s been struggling with a design dilemma in her home for quite a while, and believes that this product may just be her solution.

 I invited her to share her design dilemma with all of you, as well as the solution she’s come up with.
-Take it away Autumn!

-Happy Spring everyone!
 I am super excited to be chatting with you today!
 Even though we can expect a few more snow showers here in Colorado I love that it’s spring!
 Aside from my normal spring cleaning and project list I have a winter project I still need to finish up and I thought I would share what what I have decided to do with you!
 I’m going to be using peel and stick wallpaper for the first time!

 I have some built in’s in my basement that I have struggled with what to do with for four years!
 First, I saw a color combination of teal and mint in Country Living magazine I loved and had to have: